jfcarter2358/calligraphy/docs/source/usage.rst

 Reference
 ---------

-See the :doc:`reference` section for an in-depth reference to the parts of the Caligraphy language
+See the :doc:`reference` section for an in-depth reference to the parts of the Calligraphy language